grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/05 aws.md

 #### This library is in active development

-This library is stable enough to be useful, but pay attention to the new versions released on [jslib.k6.io](https://jslib.k6.io).
+This library is stable enough to be useful, but pay attention to the new versions released on [jslib.k6.io](https://jslib.k6.io) and [k6-jslib-aws/releases](https://github.com/grafana/k6-jslib-aws/releases).

 This documentation is for the last version only.
 If you discover that some code below does not work, it most likely means that you are using an older version.